-In March of 2017 the American Society of Civil Engineers (ASCE) published its 2017 Infrastructure Report Card: A Comprehensive Assessment of America's Infrastructure, which grades the current state of the nation's infrastructure.
-While some progress has been made towards greater investment in the nation's infrastructure since the group's last report four years earlier, it has not been adequate to address the years of chronic underinvestment.
+Funding for critical infrastructure and deferred maintenance has increasingly become a greater priority for state and local governments across the country.
+However, given the growth in legacy costs, coupled with tepid revenue growth and lackluster participation from the federal government, the ability to fully address this issue has not usually existed.
+In fact, in order for many states to remain in compliance with their statutory requirements for balanced budgets, many governments have deferred critical capital maintenance in favor of more immediate financial needs such as pension obligations or labor costs.
+As a result of this long-term trend of state and local governments to defer asset maintenance, in 2017 the American Society of Civil Engineers (ASCE) published its most recent Infrastructure Report Card: A Comprehensive Assessment of America's Infrastructure, which grades the current state of the nation's infrastructure.
+While some progress has been made towards greater investment in the nation's infrastructure since the group's last report four years earlier, it has not been sufficiently adequate to address the years of chronic underinvestment.
 In fact, much like in 2013, the nation's infrastructure earned an overall grade of D+ on an "A to F" scale.
-The District of Columbia, like the rest of the nation, faces the same challenges in maintaining its critical infrastructure.
-In 2016, the ASCE issued its Report Card for D.C.'s Infrastructure.
-The report concluded that while the District earned a slightly higher overall grade (C-) than the nation at large, the District's infrastructure was also in need of greater investment in basic maintenance, as well as increased innovation, to bring the critical infrastructure of the nation's capital to a state of good repair.
+The District of Columbia, like the rest of the nation, faces challenges in maintaining its critical infrastructure, and in 2016 the ASCE issued its Report Card for D.C.'s Infrastructure.
+The report concluded that while the District earned a slightly higher overall grade (C-) than the nation at large, the District's infrastructure was also in need of greater investment in basic maintenance and increased innovation to bring the infrastructure of the nation's capital to a state of good repair.

 Public infrastructure is a critical responsibility of governments at all levels.
-Whether it is new facilities to meet the needs of the residents or maintaining current assets such as roads, streets, schools, libraries and other public buildings, infrastructure is critical to quality of life and economic prosperity.
-Over the six-year capital planning period, the District plans to fund \$6.7 billion in capital projects, with approximately \$5 billion of that amount funded from selling municipal bonds (debt financing).
+Whether it is new facilities to meet the needs of residents or maintaining current assets such as roads, streets, schools, libraries and other public buildings, infrastructure is critical to quality of life and economic prosperity.
+Over the six-year capital planning period, the District plans to fund more than \$8.2 billion in capital projects, with approximately \$5.3 billion of that amount funded from selling municipal bonds (debt financing).
 However, the District's overall need for new or replacement facilities and maintenance of existing facilities far exceeds this funding level.
-Like any other enterprise, the District has limits on how much it can borrow, and must strike an effective balance between funding its on-going operations (programs and services) versus capital assets.
+Like any other enterprise, the District has limits on how much it can borrow and must strike an appropriate balance between funding its on-going operations (programs and services) versus capital assets.

-The District remains in a far better position than most other cities and states due to prudent financial management practices over the last twenty years, which have resulted in fully funded pensions, strong reserves and strong credit ratings that afford it access to low-cost financing.
-Strong local and regional economic growth has also provided additional financial capacity over time, as tax and fee revenues grew.
-Finally, a significant portion of past borrowing will be refinanced in the coming years providing additional capacity to fund capital needs, however these additional funds will have to compete with other priorities of the District.
+Fortunately, the District's strong financial condition puts it in a far better position to address these issues than most other cities and states.
+Due to prudent financial management practices over the last twenty years, the District has fully funded pensions, strong reserves and strong credit ratings that afford it access to low-cost financing.
+Strong local and regional economic growth has also provided additional financial capacity over time, as tax and fee revenues have grown.
+Finally, a significant portion of past borrowings can be refinanced in the coming years, providing additional capacity to support capital needs.